DevTable/gantryd/README.md

 { "kind": "http", "port": 8888, "path": "/somepath" }
 ```

 Attempts to connect and download the HTTP page located at the given port and path.
 Fails if the HTTP response is not 2XX.

-Note that "port" is **optional**.
+Note that "path" is **optional**.

 #### tcp Health Check